 Specialty Coffee Is Globally Conscious

-The ethical compass of the specialty coffee industry is far more sound than the wider coffee industry of the last five hundred years.
+The ethical compass of the specialty coffee industry is far more tuned in than the wider coffee industry of the last five hundred years.

 Coffee’s history is a bleak one.
 Most coffee producing countries haven’t seen fair wages for their workers until the last few decades.
 Slavery, manipulated poverty, and violent occupation are just some of the ways that oppressive powers have taken advantage of struggling farming communities.